 During your 20s, (particularly in the early to mid-twenties), hormones from your teenage years should start to level out and breakouts should be less.
 However, fluctuations in hormone levels right before and during a young woman’s period can stimulate sebaceous glands to produce excess oil resulting in monthly breakouts.
-Also, since many in their 20s take birth control pills, this may have an impact with breakouts since it can affect your natural hormonal balance, positively or negatively.
-But aside from monthly hormonal breakouts, the skin is generally much calmer, but dehydration is more prevalent because of increased progesterone levels affecting water retention, so it’s important to keep the skin hydrated with a product like Skin Drink.
+Also, since many in their 20s take birth control pills, this may have an impact on breakouts since it can affect your natural hormonal balance, positively or negatively.
+But aside from monthly hormonal breakouts, the skin is generally much calmer, but dehydration is more prevalent because of increased progesterone levels affecting water retention, so it’s important to keep the skin hydrated.

 How do I know if my breakouts are hormone related?